St. Luke's Circle

 The Rev.Rev.
 Bright Wheigar J. Bright, Vicar

-The Rev. Wheigar J. Bright is an alumnus of the Nashotah House Episcopal Theological Seminary, Wisconsin, US.
-He holds a Bachelor of Theology Degree from Cuttington University College and a Master of Divinity Degree from Nashotah House Episcopal Theological Seminary.
+The Rev. Wheigar J. Bright is a 1991 alumnus of Nashotah House Episcopal Theological Seminary, Wisconsin, US.
+He holds a Bachelor of Theology Degree from Cuttington University, and a Master of Divinity Degree from Nashotah House Episcopal Theological Seminary.

-Father Bright is married to Frances Bright who is a Registered Nurse.
-They have two children: Julian, 12 and Christine, 9.
+Father Bright is married to Frances Bright who is a Registered Certified Dialysis Nurse.
+They have two children, Julian and Christine

 Resurrection WIndow